 14.7.2.
 Transport in bulk in accordance with MARPOL Annex V and the IMSBC Code

 Product name Group

-ALUMINIUM OXIDE, CALCINED 200# Not Available
+aluminium oxide Not Available

 ferric oxide Not Available

 sodium monoxide Not Available

+Distilled Water Not Available

 14.7.3.
 Transport in bulk in accordance with the IGC Code